|

 fork holds the basic file information that you would find in a

 Windows file.
-The resource fork contains a database of other associated
+The resource fork contains a database of other

-and copyright note in the resource fork.
+preview and copyright note in the resource fork.

 - Macintosh files do not contain a file type extension.
 Instead